nmfs-openscapes/hackhours-planning/jun-jul-2025/schedule.md

 ## Topic: LLMs and ML models

 Add a PR for a speaker suggestion.
-Make sure to add a POC (point of contact) who will coordinate with the speaker.
-The facilitator runs the meeting.
-Usually Eli, but she might be out some weeks.
+Make sure to add a POC (point of contact) who will coordinate with the speaker = invite them, answer their questions, and add link to a github repo with their tutorials added to table.
+The facilitator runs the meeting and doesn't need to be the POC.
+The speaker and POC might be the same person.
+Usually Eli will facilitate during the actual meeting, but she might be out some weeks.

 | date | description | speaker | POC | facilitator |
 |:----------:|:-----------:|:-------:|:---:|:-----:|